prateek1verma/genedrive/README.md

 # Gene Drive

-Gene drive is a natural phenomena described in a variety of species including mice, flies and beetles (see [article](https://www.genetics.org/content/13/6/488.article-info)).
+Gene drive is a natural phenomenon described in a variety of species including mice, flies and beetles (see [article](https://www.genetics.org/content/13/6/488.article-info)).
 Where it occurs the frequency of a driving gene in a natural population cannot be predicted solely from its Darwinian natural selection parameters, as can be for most other genes.
 Additional factors not generally considered in most population genetic models also need to be incorporated [PMC1213827](PMC1213827).
 This can make predicting the expected dynamics of gene drives very complicated, even for experts.
-Given the current interest in synthetic gene drive (ones engineered in labs) we wrote ``DrMxR`` (pronounced drive mixer) to provide an intuitive tool to learn about and evaluate the properties of a very wide range of conceivable drive approaches.
+Given the current interest in synthetic gene drive (ones engineered in labs) we wrote ``DrMxR`` (pronounced drive mixer) to provide an intuitive tool to learn about and evaluate the properties of a vast range of conceivable drive approaches.

 ## Synthetic gene drive

-Synthetic gene drive has been proposed as a way to push genes in to wild populations ([10.1093/oxfordjournals.bmb.a011690](https://doi.org/10.1093/oxfordjournals.bmb.a011690)).
+Synthetic gene drive has been proposed as a way to push genes into wild populations ([10.1093/oxfordjournals.bmb.a011690](https://doi.org/10.1093/oxfordjournals.bmb.a011690)).
 This occurs after individuals carrying the gene drive are released  in to wild populations or arrive from adjacent populations where the gene drive has already become established.
-Currently no gene drive elements have been released into wild populations.
+Currently, no gene drive elements have been released into wild populations.

 Despite there being a large number of proposed gene drive systems, they all have one of two distinct aims -